The Semantic Mind…

 A distinction between Knowledge and Wisdom.

-A distinction between Abstraction and Experience.
+A difference between Abstraction and Experience.

-A quote from Hannah Arendt in exploring this:
+A quote from Hannah Arendt:

 “The great obstacle that reason (Vernunft) puts in its own way arises from the side of the intellect (Verstand) and the entirely justified criteria it has established for its own purposes, that is, for quenching our thirst, and meeting our need, for knowledge and cognition…